 - Your current name on file at the DMV.

 - Your current address on file at the DMV.
-If you need to change your address, you may do so during this online vehicle registration renewal transaction.
 The DMV will mail your vehicle registration to your current address on file at the DMV.

 - A valid DC insurance policy for your vehicle

 - A valid credit card.
-The DMV accepts Visa, MasterCard, and Discover.
-The DC Government does not accept American Express.
+The DMV accepts Visa and MasterCard.
+The DC Government does not accept American Express and Discover.

 And you have not: